learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 This lesson will introduce ROC: Receiver Operating Characteristic curves and AUC: Area Under [the] Curve.

 Some of the accuracy scores you've encountered thus far probably seem pretty impressive; an 80% accuracy seems pretty darn good on first try!
 What you have to keep in mind is that when predicting a binary classification, you are bound to be right sometimes, even just by random guessing.
 For example, a person should be roughly 50% accurate in guessing whether or not a coin lands on heads.
 This also can lead to issues when tuning models down the road.
 If you have a skewed dataset with rare events (such as a disease or winning the lottery) where there are only 2 positive cases in 1000, then even a trivial algorithm that classifies everything as 'not a member' will achieve an accuracy of 99.8% (998 out of 1000 times it was correct).
 So remember that an 80% accuracy must be taken into a larger context.
-AUC is an alternative comprehensive metric to confusion matrices, which we previously examined, and ROC graphs allow us to determine optimal precision-recall tradeoff balances specific to the specific problem we are looking to solve.
+AUC is an alternative comprehensive metric to confusion matrices, and ROC graphs allow us to determine optimal precision-recall tradeoff balances specific to the specific problem you are looking to solve.

 ## Objectives

 You will be able to:

 * Evaluate classification models using various metrics
-* Define and understand ROC and AUC
+* Define ROC and AUC
+* Explain how ROC and AUC are used to evaluate and choose models

 ## The ROC curve